JeffVenancius/BeLL-programing-language/README.md

 Talking about loops now.

 ### For for for for for for for for for for better
-There are many ways to do a for loop, they're a gourmetized while one, after all.
+There are many ways to do a `for` loop, they're a gourmetized `while` statement, after all.
 Here are some I've thought:

 ```
 item arr: ['this', 'is', 'something']